 Build It and They Will Come

-A new high school in Chicago is challenging tradition to create a specialized environment for students with ADHD or LD.
+A new high school in Chicago is challenging tradition to create a specialized environment for students with ADHD, dyslexia, or other learning disabilities.

 Most parents who have a child with ADHD or a learning disability either request an IEP or 504 Plan, or look into switching schools.
 In the case of Jeff Aeder and Jennifer Levine, of Chicago, they did neither.
 They started a college prep high school for kids with learning disabilities.
 It is called Wolcott School, Chicago’s first high school for students with learning differences.
 It opened its doors to 35 freshmen and sophomores in fall 2013.
 Wolcott levels the playing field for all students.
 Nobody feels different or segregated.